 Requirements for Minor

 The minor is the same as the major with respect to required courses.
 Two electives are required in addition, for a total of 18 credits.
 Only Linguistics courses (i.e., no language courses) may be applied toward the minor.
-Linguistics minors may double-count no more than one course with another program.
+Linguistics minors may not double-count any courses with another minor or major.

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at http://records.ureg.virginia.edu/index.php.

 For questions about the Linguistics Program, please contact Linguistics Program Director Mark Sicoli.